Business Espionage: Why There are Bigger Threats to Your Business Beyond Cyber-attacks

 In departments where printouts are permitted, clean desk policies should be implemented and enforced, and processes should be in place around the timely disposal of sensitive data that has been printed out.

-As well as implementing physical and IT security systems within organisations, members of staff should also be briefed appropriately.
+As well as implementing physical and IT security systems within organizations, members of staff should also be briefed appropriately.
 Whether they work in reception, sales, or IT, at operational or director level, educating your people on the threats of business espionage, and the ways in which to prevent it will go a long way in preventing your data from reaching the hands of the wrong people.